Fund News

 The Morningstar Rating™ for funds, or “star rating”, is calculated for managed products (including mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period actually has the greatest impact because it is included in all three rating periods.

-22. 30-Day SEC Yield as of 12/31/2023 is 2.77%.
-Market returns as of 12/31/2023 is 5.56%.
+- 30-Day SEC Yield as of 12/31/2023 is 2.77%.
+Market returns is 5.56%, and NAV return is 6.03% as of 12/31/2023.

-1. 30-Day SEC Yield: A calculation based on a 30-day period ending on the last of the previous month.
+- 30-Day SEC Yield: A calculation based on a 30-day period ending on the last of the previous month.
 It is computed by dividing the net investment income per share earned during the period by the maximum offering price per share on the last day of the period.

-2. Dividend yield: A ratio between the dividends paid by a company relative to its stock price.
+- Dividend yield: A ratio between the dividends paid by a company relative to its stock price.